How to Connect WhatsApp to Your CRM: Complete Integration Guide 2026

 Option A — Go through a BSP (recommended for most businesses): A Business Solution Provider manages the API infrastructure for you.
 You connect your Meta account through their platform and get a no-code dashboard for campaigns, inboxes, and automation.
 This is the route 89% of businesses take, according to industry estimates.

 Option B — Meta Cloud API direct: If you have developers and want full control, you can set up directly through Meta's Cloud API.
 You'll manage webhooks, rate limits, and infrastructure yourself.
+See our WhatsApp API developer docs for integration guidance.

 For the rest of this guide, we'll follow Option A — it's faster and doesn't require ongoing engineering work.